 David Wells Roth is widely recognized for his series of Judicial Portraits as well as for his comprehensive portfolio that also includes many other notable historical paintings, vibrant urban and street scenes, portraits, figures, still life’s and coastal land/seascapes from Europe and America.

-Born in Florida in 1957, Roth gave signs of precocious visual and aesthetic observation.
+Born in Florida, Roth gave signs of precocious visual and aesthetic observation.
 At age four he began drawing lessons and studied under his parent’s guidance and at various museums to learn the basics of art.
 Making his first oil painting at age 10, the tonalities he discovered and played with informed his palette.
 His sensitive/intuitive portraits of Abraham Lincoln show astounding acuity and graphic skill.

 Roth’s passion for drawing was sparked by his parents (native New Yorker’s) insightful use of city street scenes for teaching perspective.
 The young boy was fascinated with magical illusions of 3-D space transforming the flat surface of the paper.
 Roth was also inspired and informed by his mother, an amateur artist who studied under Abstract Expressionist painter Robert Motherwell at Hunter College.